Joshua-Miles/warp-cable/README.md

 ```

-Functionally trigger method is similar to subscribe, but semantically denotes an action being made on state (persisted information) as opposed to a request for existing state.
+Functionally the trigger method is similar to subscribe, but semantically denotes an action being made on state (persisted information) as opposed to a request for existing state.